schorfES/caroucssel/README.md

   doSomething() {
     // This is just an example function.
 Implement the feature the way you want...
     // If you need to trigger an update to the caroucel and attached other
-    // features, call the update() function of the proxy and pass you feature
+    // features, call the update() function of the proxy and pass your
-    // instance...
-    this.proxy.update(this);
+    // feature - Only to this if it's needed to update any of the instances! this.proxy.update(this);
   }